mansurGI/lbxtask/README.md

 # Stop and Uninstall

-Execute this lines to stop all containers and delete images, then delete lbx folder (!LOOK AT CODE BEFORE EXECUTING!)
+Execute this lines to stop all containers and delete images, then delete lbx-test-task folder (!LOOK AT CODE BEFORE EXECUTING!)

 ```